Limbicnation/TransformDepth/README.md

 python DepthEstimationPipeline.py --single ..\images\single.webp --output ..\images --blur_radius 0.3 --median_size 3
 ```

   ## Command Line Arguments

 - `--single`: Path to a single image file to process.
 - `--batch`: Path to directory of images to process in batch.
-- `--output`: Output directory for processed images.
+- `--output`: Output directory for processed images (required).
 - `--blur_radius`: Radius for Gaussian Blur.
-Default is 4.0.
+Default is 2.0.
 Can accept float values.
 - `--median_size`: Size for Median Filter.
 Default is 5.
-Must be an integer.
+Must be an odd integer.
+- `--depth-anything-v2-small`: Flag to use the Depth-Anything-V2-Small model.
+- `--flag`: A flag to trigger additional processing options.
+- `--no-post-processing`: Disable post-processing effects.
+- `--apply-gamma`: Apply gamma correction to the output.
-- `--device`: Device to use for inference: 'cpu' or 'gpu'.
-Default is 'cpu'.
+- `--gamma-value`: Gamma value for correction.
+Default is 1.0 (no correction).

 ### Example Command with Post-Processing